Vampire/javacord.github.io/_wiki/essential-knowledge/working-with-optionals.md

 - thenAcceptAsync
 ---

-> This tutorials assumes, you are familiar with lambda expressions.
+> This tutorials assumes you are familiar with lambda expressions.
 Take a look at the [Lambda Introduction](/wiki/essential-knowledge/lambda-introduction) first, if you are not!

 The Optional class is widely used in Javacord.
-Basically every method which might return a `null` value will return an Optional in Javacord instead.
+Basically, every method which might return a `null` value will return an Optional in Javacord instead.
 Optionals will help you to avoid NullPointerExceptions and make very clear if a method may not have a result.
 Here's a small example:

 **The old way of doing it**
 ```java